A colour model is a way of:

 - Understanding the relationship of colours to one another.

-- Understanding how to mix each type of coloured media to produce predictable results.
+- Understanding how to mix a particular coloured media to produce predictable results.

 - Specifying colours using names, codes, notation, equations etc.